-For 2019, each non-employee director received an annual equity award of restricted stock with an aggregate market value of \$75,000 at the conclusion of the 2019 annual stockholders' meeting.
+In February 2021, the Compensation Committee approved an increase in the annual equity award, whereby, beginning with the 2021 annual meeting, each non-employee director will receive an annual equity award of restricted stock with an aggregate market value of \$100,000 at the conclusion of each annual stockholders' meeting, an increase from \$75,000 in 2020.
 These shares are subject to a three-year cliff vesting schedule whereby no shares vest until the third anniversary of the date of grant, at which time 100% of the shares of restricted stock will vest.
+During the restriction period described above, the restricted shares may not be sold, assigned, pledged, or otherwise transferred.
+Additionally, such non-employee director must forfeit such equity award if the non-employee director voluntarily resigns or is removed for any reason during the three-year restriction period.
+Subject to the risk of forfeiture and transfer restrictions, non-employee directors have all rights as stockholders with respect to restricted shares, including the right to vote and receive dividends or other distributions on such shares.

-2019 Director Compensation
+2020 Director Compensation

-The following table sets forth compensation paid during 2019 to each of our non-employee directors:
+The following table sets forth compensation paid during 2020 to each of our non-employee directors:

-Fees Earn ned or Paid Name(1) Fees Paid in Cash Fees Paid in Stock(2) Stock Awards(3) All Other Compensation Total Alan Gardner \$ - \$57,500 \$112,148 \$ \$169,648 Claire Gulmi \$ - \$50,000 \$107,322 \$ \$157,322 Robert Hensley \$15,000 \$40,000 \$100,848 \$ - \$155,848 Lawrence Van Horn \$ - \$50,000 \$107,322 \$- \$157,322
+Fees Earned or Paid Name(1) Fees Paid in Cash Fees Paid in Stock(2) Stock Awards(3) All Other Compensation Total Alan Gardner \$ - \$57,500 \$114,208 \$ \$171,708 Claire Gulmi \$ - \$50,000 \$109,078 \$ \$159,078 Robert Hensley \$15,000 \$40,000 \$102,264 \$ \$157,264 Lawrence Van Horn \$ - \$50,000 \$109,078 \$ \$159,078

 - (1) Mr. Wallace is our other director and is also a full-time employee whose compensation is discussed below under the section titled "Executive Officers" and "Summary Compensation Table."
 Mr. Wallace receives no additional compensation for his service as a director. - (2) This column represents non-employee director annual retainer and additional annual retainer amounts, approximately 93% of which was paid in shares of our restricted common stock in lieu of cash.
-All of the shares are subject to a three-year cliff vesting schedule whereby no shares vest until the third anniversary of the date of grant, at which time 100% of the shares of restricted stock will vest, subject to the director's continuing service as a director of the Company. - (3) Represents the grant date fair value computed in accordance with FASB ASC Topic 718 of awards of restricted stock to the non-employee directors under the 2014 Incentive Plan, or the 2019 Director Awards.
-The dollar value of the 2019 Director Awards was based upon the grant date price of our common stock, which was \$37.18 on May 16, 2019.
-This column also includes the amount of the grant date value of the shares received in accordance with restriction multiples with respect to the deferral of director retainer amounts based on the price of our common stock of

-\$39.13 on the determination date, May 31, 2019.
+All of the shares are subject to a three-year cliff vesting schedule whereby no shares vest until the third anniversary of the date of grant, at which time 100% of the shares of restricted stock will vest, subject to the director's continuing service as a director of the Company. - (3) Represents the grant date fair value computed in accordance with FASB ASC Topic 718 of awards of restricted stock to the non-employee directors under the 2014 Incentive Plan, or the 2020 Director Awards.
+The dollar value of the 2020 Director Awards was based upon the grant date price of our common stock, which was \$36.13 on May 7, 2020.
+This column also includes the amount of the grant date value of the shares received in accordance with restriction multiples with respect to the deferral of director retainer amounts based on the price of our common stock of \$37.70 on the determination date, May 21, 2020.
 All of the shares are subject to a three-year cliff vesting schedule whereby no shares vest until the third anniversary of the date of grant, at which time 100% of the shares of restricted stock will vest, subject to the director's continuing service as a director of the Company.